 Nillumbik is a collection of suburbs, townships and villages, each with its own unique identity and heritage.
 Villages include Smith's Gully, Strathewen, Christmas Hills, Kangaroo Ground and Yarrambat.
 St Andrews, Panton Hill and Hurstbridge make up Nillumbik's rural townships; and Nillumbik's suburbs include Plenty, Research, North Warrandyte and parts of Greensborough, along with Eltham and Diamond Creek which contain Nillumbik's two major activity centres.

-Nillumbik has a population of approximately 65,094 people who are at the higher end of the socio-economic gradient in Greater Melbourne, meaning that in many aspects Nillumbik residents have the ability to enjoy above-average levels of health and wellbeing.
 Nillumbik's townships offer residents and visitors distinctive village-style shopping, access to professional services, schools, sporting facilities, public transport and places to meet and socialise.
 Rural properties, agricultural land, trail networks, orchards and award-winning wineries complement the Shire's unique and diverse landscape.

 Participation in artistic and cultural activities, volunteering and life-long education are key contributors to Nillumbik's community connectedness.

-Additionally, the role of leisure and recreation facilities, as well as community festivals, events and activities promote strong and lasting connections between community members as well as visitors to the shire.
+Additionally, the role of leisure and recreation facilities, as well as community festivals, events and activities promote strong and lasting connections between community members as well as visitors to the Shire.